oregenal/mexel/README.md

 Interview exercise.

 ## Idea.
-- Console batch program, that accept the <csv> file, and spit the result in standard output.
+- Console batch program, that accept the file in CSV format, and spit the result in standard output.
 - It's accept mathematical formulas, even nested ones.